dataluscorp/browser/toolkit/components/telemetry/docs/collection/uptake.rst

 Uptake Telemetry
 ================

-Firefox continuously pulls data from different remote sources (eg. settings, system add-ons, …).
+Datalus continuously pulls data from different remote sources (eg. settings, system add-ons, …).
 In order to have consistent insights about the *uptake rate* of these *update sources*, our clients can use a unified Telemetry helper to report their *update status*.

 The helper — described below — reports predefined update status, which eventually gives a unified way to obtain: